On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Introduction

 \section{Introduction}

-\cite{rm1951} marked the inception of a, now popular optimization technique, viz., stochastic gradient descent (SGD).
-Given the nature of modern data, the increasing popularity of SGD is natural, owing to computational efficiency for large data-sets, and compatibility in online settings \citep[see, e.g., ][]{bottou2010,bottou,sgd2017}.
+{ Stochastic gradient descent (SGD) is a popular and efficient optimization technique seminally introduced by \cite{rm1951}.} Given the nature of modern data, the increasing popularity of SGD is natural, owing to computational efficiency for large data-sets, and compatibility in online settings \citep[see, e.g., ][]{bottou2010,bottou,sgd2017}.